hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/265__Venkatraghavan_S.md

 >> is a discussion that is somewhat similar to this.
 There madhusUdana
 >> sarasvati svAminah says:
 >>
-> ​No argument there, my response was restricted to pramANatva, tattvikatva​
+> No argument there, my response was restricted to pramANatva, tattvikatva
 > is a different matter.
 And as you said in the first response of yours to
 > Vadiraja's argument, after jnAnottpatti, there is no pramANatva status even
 > for abhedashruti.